Rustam4ib/opencv-game-webcam/README.md

 ## Overview

 The game uses OpenCV to detect and track the nose landmark of each player.
-The objective is to catch the target image displayed on the screen.
+The objective is to catch the target image displayed on the screen using the nose landmark as the main point for interaction.

+The project includes a simple face predictor using a Haar cascade classifier.

 ## Implementation

 The project utilizes two main techniques:
 1. **Haar Cascades**: Used for face detection.
 Haar cascades are a machine learning-based approach where a cascade function is trained from lots of positive and negative images.
 2. **Facial Landmarks**: Used for detecting specific points on the face, such as the nose.
 The `shape_predictor_68_face_landmarks.dat` file contains a pre-trained model for detecting 68 facial landmarks.

-Additionally, the project includes a simple face predictor using a Haar cascade classifier.

 ## Prerequisites